Suggest a Songfact / Artistfact

-Key Largo is an island off the coast of Florida that was the setting for the 1948 movie of the same name.
-The movie starred Humphrey Bogart and Lauren Bacall, who were married in real life and one of the most glamorous couples in Hollywood.
-Bertie Higgins spent a lot of time in the Florida keys and based this song on the movie, with a failed romance also serving as inspiration.
-It was the only hit for the singer/songwriter Higgins, who started his career in the early '60s as the drummer in Tommy Roe's backup band, The Roemans. (thanks, Rob - Rothesay, NB, Canada)
+Key Largo is an island off the coast of Florida that was the setting for the 1948 movie of the same name starring Humphrey Bogart and Lauren Bacall, who were married in real life and one of the most glamorous couples in Hollywood.
+Bertie Higgins grew up in Tarpon Springs, Florida and spent a lot of time in the Florida keys.
+He based this song on the movie, with a failed romance also serving as inspiration.

 This wasn't the only hit from 1981 based on movie stars: Kim Carnes hit #1 in the US with "Bette Davis Eyes